sf-wdi-22-23/modules-22/w05-project-1/weekend-homework/weekend-homework.md

  - http://humblelittlerubybook.com/book/html/index.html
  - http://ruby-doc.com/docs/ProgrammingRuby/

 3. Choose at least one of these books to read more of.
-I recommend you choose one to spend as much time as you can with.
+I recommend you choose one to spend as much time as you can with this weekend.
 (But also get some rest, it's been a long week!)

      **reading tips for technical books:**
   - If you are getting bored, skip ahead to something you are more curios about.
 You can always come back later.